COVIDSafe: Contact tracing

 The app is built on the BlueTrace protocol originally developed by the Singaporean Government.
 A stated priority of the protocol was the preservation of privacy.
 In accordance with this, personal information is only collected once at the point of registration and subsequently used purely to contact potentially infected patients.
 Additionally, users are able to opt out at any time, clearing all personal information.
-The contact tracing mechanism is executed locally on an individuals's device using Bluetooth, storing all encounters in a contact history log chronicling contact for the past 21 days.
+The contact tracing mechanism is executed locally on an individual's device using Bluetooth, storing all encounters in a contact history log chronicling contact for the past 21 days.
 Users in contact logs are identified using anonymous time-shifting "temporary IDs" issued by a central Department of Health (DoH) server.
 Consequently, a user's identity and contact patterns cannot be determined by anyone not authorised by the DoH.
 Furthermore, since temporary IDs change on a regular basis, malicious third parties cannot track users by observing log entries over time.

 Once a user tests positive for infection, the DoH requests their contact log.
 If consent is given, the logs are transmitted to a central server where temporary IDs are matched with contact information.
 Health authorities are not able to access log entries about foreign users, so those entries are sent to the appropriate health authority to be processed domestically.
 Once a contact has been identified, the DoH contacts the individual.

 Although the app is commonly described as only logging encounters longer than 15 minutes and closer than 1.5 m, the app actually indiscriminately logs most encounters.
 It is only once the health authority receives a contact log that it is filtered to encounters within those parameters.